bv2k4/film-review-service/README.md

 ### Configuration

-Before running the application, create a .env file in the root directory of the project and add the following environment variables:
+Before running the application, create a .env file in the root directory of the project and add the following environment variables (or just create an empty .env file):

 ```env
 FRONTEND_PORT=3000